 Our Take

-While AWS CloudFront has many points in some major cities, bunny.net has a wider global distribution—AWS CloudFront covers 90 cities, and bunny.net covers 114.
-And Bunny CDN ranks first on CDNPerf, a third-party CDN performance analytics and comparison tool.
+While AWS CloudFront has a higher number of PoPs, bunny.net has a wider global distribution—AWS CloudFront covers 90 cities, and bunny.net covers 114.
+Bunny CDN also ranks first on CDNPerf, a third-party CDN performance analytics and comparison tool.

 Cache